nyberry/nyberrysite/blog/chips.md

 ---
 title: "What are GPs for when the Chips are Down?"
 layout: layout.html
-description: They say that today’s papers will wrap tomorrow’s chips, but that hasn't actually been true since about 1981, when they realised the dyes in the ink were poisonous...
+description: They say that today’s papers will wrap tomorrow’s chips, but that hasn't actually been true since about 1981, when they realised the dyes in the ink were poisonous.
 image: /blog/images/chips.png
 date: 2021-11-24
 tags: [blog, comments]